640 South State StreetDover, Delaware 19901

 Leptin is a hormone that helps regulate your body weight by controlling your appetite and energy level.
 This test is used to figure out how much body fat you have.

 Generally, the amount of leptin in your blood is related to the amount of fat tissue in your body.
 Leptin is released into your blood by your fat stores.
 Its main job is to tell your brain to stop eating.
 Researchers believe some people may have leptin in their body, but it doesn't signal to the brain that they are full.
-Or their brain is resistent to the signal, so they keep eating.
+Or their brain is resistant to the signal, so they keep eating.

 Obesity is a serious condition that can cause a number of life-threatening diseases, including diabetes, heart disease, high blood pressure, stroke, and cancer.